jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

-It is also possible to make the code completely generic and build a cache factory that will abstract out the actual task to be performed when a key isn't in the cache yet:
+It is also possible to make the code completely generic and build a cache factory that will abstract out the actual task to be performed when a key isn&rsquo;t in the cache yet:

 ```
 $.createCache = function( requestFunction ) {